-If you're looking for a consultation on your Bitcoin security setup, Casa Client Services are ready to help!
-Our premium tiers of service include dedicated Client Advisors who will work with you to customize your setup to your specific needs.
+If you're looking for a consultation on your bitcoin security setup, Casa Client Services are ready to help!
+Our premium tiers of service include Client Advisors who will work with you to customize your setup to your specific needs.
 You can get started here!

 Want more tips on bitcoin security?
 You can join the Casa Security Briefing for a weekly update on news + developments impacting your personal security and privacy.